indiesquidge/squidgefiles/README.md

 cp ~/Dropbox/fonts/PowerlineSymbols* ~/Library/Fonts
 ```

-To use the Dank Mono font, go to iTerm > Preferences > Profiles > Text and
+To use the Dank Mono font, go to iTerm > Preferences > Profiles > Text and choose
-choose 14pt Dank Mono Regular.
+14pt Dank Mono Regular.
+Check use ligatures, anti-aliased, and use a different
+font for non-ASCII text.
+Choose PowerlineSymbols 14pt for non-ASCII font.

 #### Colors